solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/visual-studio-code/README.md

 3. `automl-with-AML.py` is the Python file you will step thru executing in this quickstart.
 4. To execute each step click on `Run Cell` just above the block of code.

-### Follow the instructions within the python file to complete the lab
+### Follow the instructions within the python file to complete the quickstart